e-gov/TARA-Doku/TechnicalSpecification.md

 - the proposal of the client application identifier – `client_id`, based on the OpenID Connect protocol
 - the redirect-URL of the test version of the client application, based on the OpenID Connect protocol.
 Only HTTPS protocol is allowed.
 URL fragment part (`#` character and characters following it) is not allowed.
 - the authentication method or methods which the institution intends to use
--	the contact details of the person responsible of the client application (e-mail address, telephone, personal identification code).
+-	the contact details of the person responsible for the client application (e-mail address, telephone, personal identification code).

 The application is submitted and any further communication in the course of administration of the service is conducted via the user support of RIA, `help@ria.ee`.
 Read more from the [website of RIA authentication services](https://www.ria.ee/en/state-information-system/eid/partners.html#tara).

 RIA, having satisfied the application:

 - issues a client application password `client_secret` for the institution.
-The client secret code is used for signing the identity token requests
+The client secret code is used for signing the identity token requests.
-- provides an access to the TARA test service.
+- provides access to the TARA test service.

-As a next step, the institution performs tests of it's client applicaton interface.
+As a next step, the institution performs tests of its client application interface.
 See the testing [guidelines](https://e-gov.github.io/TARA-Doku/Testimine).

 **Subscribing to the TARA production service.** After successful testing, the institution submits an application for integration with the production version for the client application.
 The application must include the redirect-URL of the production version of the client application (`redirect_uri`) based on the OpenID Connect protocol and other information.

 RIA, having satisfied the application, issues a password for the production version of the client application, `client_secret` and grants access to the production service for the production version of the client application.

-## 8 Private sector client specifications
+## 9 Private sector client specifications

 The interfacing process and authentication flows for private sector clients are identical with public sector clients.